tristanpenman/rover-kit/README.md

 Power to the Motor HAT is provided by a 12V battery pack.
 And power to the Raspberry Pi is provided by a portable USB power supply.

+### Inspiration

+This project is inspired a series of blog posts that Mat Kelcey wrote about building a rover (I've used the same basic parts) and training it to move around autonomously.

+My project is less ambitious.
+Seeing what he did made me think it would be fun just to tackle it as a hardware hacking project.

 ### Early Prototype

 When I first started this project, I was using a regular Raspberry Pi 3.